gabrielcuvillier/arxwasm/README.md

 Arx Libertatis have been chosen because it is an open source project that fit the C++ project size requirement, with added bonus to have most of its dependencies already ported to Native Client.
 Also, it is a game I enjoyed in the past.

-This porting effort also have been an opportunity to think about how this technology could be used beyond the browser.
+This port also have been an opportunity to think about how Native Client could be used beyond the browser.
 A couple of other projects already have found interesting ways to use it, for example the "Unvanquished" project (as a secure sandbox for native game plugins) or "ZeroVM" (for server-side single process virtualization).

 For my part, I do think that Native Client could be used as a standard target platform for many desktop applications, and in particular CAD softwares.
 But this is another story that have yet to be written...